edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 corporaciones de telecomunicaciones gigantescas, que persisten fuertemente aun hoy.

-The internet is more than the Web, a term inaccurately used as a synonym for the entire network and all of the applications that run on it.
-The World Wide Web is a technology that runs on top of the peer-to-peer network that is the internet; however, it is unlike the classic internet technologies like email, IRC, Usenet etc. The Web is neither distributed, nor is it peer-to-peer; it is a client-server technology.
-The publisher of a website runs the servers and has exclusive control over the content and applications their website provides, including control of who should or should not have access to it.
-The users have control of the browser, the client software used to access the website.
-A website has more in common with CompuServe than a peer-to-peer system.
-The publisher has full control of the content and options available to users.

 La Internet es más que la Web, término inexacto usado como un sinónimo de la red entera y de todas las aplicaciones que corren en ella.
 La WWW es una tecnología que corre sobre la red de pares que es la Internet; sin embargo, no